jonnonz1/nz-statute-book/acts/public/1985/goods-and-services-tax-act-1985.md

 ### 86 Alternative method of accounting for transitional supplies
 (1) For the purposes of this Act, where any registered person who is required to account for tax payable on a payments basis pursuant to section 19 of this Act makes application in writing, the Commissioner shall direct that the provisions of this section shall apply to that registered person in respect of any supply or class of supply determined at the discretion of the Commissioner (hereafter in this section referred to as a specified supply).
-(2) For the purposes of this Act, in respect of any specified supply, where the Commissioner has made a determination in accordance with subsection (1) of this section, (a) the supplier shall be deemed to be required to account for tax payable on an invoice basis pursuant to section 19 of this Act for each such specified supply to which section 84 of this Act applies and in respect of which an invoice has been issued or any payment received prior to the 1st day of October 1986, and shall be deemed to have received payment in full on the 1st day of October 1986 for each such supply:
+(2) For the purposes of this Act, in respect of any specified supply, where the Commissioner has made a determination in accordance with subsection (1) of this section,—
+  (a) the supplier shall be deemed to be required to account for tax payable on an invoice basis pursuant to section 19 of this Act for each such specified supply to which section 84 of this Act applies and in respect of which an invoice has been issued or any payment received prior to the 1st day of October 1986, and shall be deemed to have received payment in full on the 1st day of October 1986 for each such supply:
   (b) where any amount of the consideration in money for that supply (not being a supply to which paragraph (c) of this subsection applies) remains unpaid as at the end of the 30th day of September 1986 (not being an amount written off as a bad debt as at that date), the supplier shall set off against any amount of tax payable by that supplier in respect of the taxable period in which the 1st day of October 1986 occurs, an amount equal to the tax fraction of the amount of such consideration remaining unpaid, and to the extent that it cannot be so set off, that amount shall be carried forward to the next taxable period and set off against any amount of tax payable by that supplier in respect of the next taxable period, and so on:
   (c) where any supply to which section 84 of this Act applies and in respect of which no invoice has been issued nor any payment received prior to the 1st day of October 1986, the supplier shall, in any one taxable period ending prior to the 1st day of October 1987, set off against any amount of tax payable by that supplier in respect of that taxable period, an amount equal to the tax fraction of the portion of the consideration in money in respect of any such supply that, by virtue of section 84(3)(a) of this Act, is not subject to tax pursuant to section 8(1) of this Act, and to the extent that it cannot be so set off, that amount shall be carried forward to the next taxable period and set off against any amount of tax payable by that supplier in respect of that next taxable period, and so on: